Do’s and Don’ts When Visiting Bali

 – I would also recommend if you are drinking a canned drink like Coca-Cola, I would recommend pouring it into a sterilised cup as you need to be careful that the can hasn’t been contaminated.

-– We made sure we only ate at the resorts which had good hygiene certificates or restaurants that had a lot of people inside eating as usually restaurants that aren’t busy with people is usually a sign that it’s not great to eat at.
+– We made sure we only ate at the resorts which had good hygiene certificates or restaurants that had a lot of people inside eating as usually restaurants that aren’t busy with people is usually a sign that it is not a great place to eat at.

-If you are drinking alcohol in Bali that isn’t your standard bottled drinks, example; Smirnoff Ice, Bintang then I would recommend you watch them make your drinks or go somewhere where you know that they will make proper drinks.
+If you are drinking alcohol in Bali that isn’t your standard bottled drinks, example; Smirnoff Ice, Bintang then I would recommend you watch them make your drinks or go somewhere where you know that they will make it with known ingredients.

 Don’t leave your bags or drinks unattended:

 This is really a given wherever you go in the world.
 You can never be to careful when travelling and leaving bags or drinks unattended.
 People may spike your drinks or steal something of yours so keep your belongings close to you.

 Bargaining takes a bit of getting used to but when you start to get an understanding of how to bargain then you will be ok.
 Please don’t get aggressive when bargaining as you have to understand that they are just trying to make an income for their families.
 The Balinese love to bargain but if they aren’t willing to give you the price you want then just accept that and move on as you will most likely find whatever you wanted down the road in another shop.
 Don’t be abusive or scream and get upset at them especially if it’s an older balinese person.
 Very important to go about bargaining calmly when visiting Bali.